West Mercia Police

-West Mercia Police (/ˈmɜrsiə/), formerly the West Mercia Constabulary, is the territorial police force responsible for policing the counties of Herefordshire, Shropshire (including Telford and Wrekin) and Worcestershire in England.
-The force area covers 2868 sqmi making it the fourth largest police area in England and Wales.
-The resident population of the area is 1.19 million Its name comes from the ancient kingdom of Mercia.
+West Mercia Police (/ˈmɜrsiə/), formerly the West Mercia Constabulary, is the territorial police force responsible for policing the ceremonial counties of Herefordshire, Shropshire and Worcestershire in England.
+The force area covers 2868 sqmi making it the fourth largest by area in England and Wales.
+The resident population of the area is 1.19 million.
+Its name comes from the ancient kingdom of Mercia.

-The force represents a diverse range of policing environments from densely populated urban areas on the edge of Birmingham as well as Telford, Shrewsbury, and Worcester, to sparsely populated rural areas, such as Herefordshire, which remains an important part of the force's responsibility.
+The force covers a diverse range of policing environments from densely populated urban areas on the edge of Birmingham, as well as Telford, Shrewsbury, and Worcester, to sparsely populated rural areas, including Herefordshire.